elijguy/tweeter/README.md

 A button which hides and shows the textarea input for readability of tweets,

-As well as hover action of tweets which hides/shows non functional favourite, flag and retweet buttons.
+Hover action of tweets which hides/shows non functional favourite, flag and retweet buttons.

 ## Getting Started